Extending GitHub Actions with Annotations#

 With the JSON file for the problem matcher created, the workflow can be extended by first telling GitHub Actions the include an additional problem matcher file as described on line 39.
 After this, the normal workflow for flake8 can be added to run certain tests.
 All the output generated by flake8 will be parsed by GitHub Actions and presented in the web interface.

-38 - name: Add problem matcher
+to the CI-workflow#38 - name: Add problem matcher

 39 run: echo "::add-matcher::.github/flake8-problem-matcher.json"